EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 Xenia, through Proton/Wine, is currently in an experimental state.
 Updates may break or affect the emulator in unexpected ways.
 If an update does break certain games launching from Xenia, it is easy to swap out the build for an older one so you can continue playing.

-Currently (as of April 26th, 2023), build `e9d1e51_canary_experimental` (released April 2nd, 2023) has the highest compatibility with **Vulkan**.
-D3D12 works on the latest versions of Xenia Canary.
-This section will go over how to swap out the latest build of Xenia Canary for `e9d1e51_canary_experimental`.
-However, you can take what is written here and apply it to future builds of Xenia Canary as well.
+This section will go over how to swap out the latest build of Xenia Canary for `e9d1e51_canary_experimental` as an example.
+However, you can take what is written here and apply it to any build of Xenia Canary as well.

 **Tutorial**